ankitasks1/ENCODE/README.md

-## Additional steps: Binding pattern of CAPs in genomic sites (To find highly occupied regions)
+## Additional steps: Binding pattern of CAPs in genomic sites (To find highly occupied regions) OCCUPANCY MATRIX
+### Hot spopt regions were also identified by using approach in which peak is divided by window size and rounded-off to defined as occupancy:
 <code> python makebins_from_peaks_q.py --input fsample_list.txt --blacklist blacklistgrch38_ENCFF356LFX.bed --gbinsize 1000 --output gbin_1000_peaks_encode_out.txt </code>

 ### Hot spopt regions were also identified by using the following approach: